eshaadhall/Interactive-Form/README.md

   2. Conditional Error Message: Some of the form validation have error messages so that more information is provided depending on the error.
 For example:

-	Error Message when entered an invalid email : "Email: Please enter a valid email address" Error Message when Card Number field is blank : "Card Number: Enter a card number" Error Message when Card Number field has entered characters (like abcd#$@!) instead of digits:  "Card Number: Enter only Digits"
+	Error Message when email field is blank : "Email: Enter an email address" Error Message when entered an invalid email : "Email: Please enter a valid email address" Error Message when Card Number field is blank : "Card Number: Enter a card number" Error Message when Card Number field has entered characters (like abcd#$@!) instead of digits:  "Card Number: Enter only Digits"